makersacademy/airport_challenge/README.md

 I would like a default airport capacity that can be overridden as appropriate
 ```

+Here I decided to:

-* unit test describing initialization expecting it to raise_error when 31 planes are landed and capacity is 30 - this doesn't work - I make capacity attr_accessor and update unit test with Airport::DEFAULT_CAPACITY instead of 30 and it passes
+* write a unit test describing initialization, expecting it to raise an error when 31 planes are landed with a capacity of 30 - this didn't work, so I changed an attr_accessor method for capacity and updated the unit test with Airport::DEFAULT_CAPACITY instead of a hard-coded 30 - that made it pass

-* I now realise I've got so into it I've forgotten to commit - so I commit!
+* commit and push, since I'd suddenly realised I'd gotten so into it I'd forgotten to do so!
+This is something I resolve to be more methodical about in future

-* Took out empty plane method and made attr_reader :planes, updated relevant test  - old take-off test I'd commented out I managed to get passing again by creating a new Airport instance in it rather than just using subject
+* take out the empty plane method and replacing it with an attr_reader, updating the relevant test in the process - I also managed to get an old take-off test I'd commented out working by creating a new Airport instance inside it rather than just using the **subject** keyword

+Fifth user story:

 ```
 As an air traffic controller